andersonbcdefg/gptemail/README.md

    * New OpenAI signups get some free usage, but eventually you'll have to pay (OpenAI, not me!).
 It comes out to ≤ $0.02 per request, so unless you write   thousands of emails, it should be affordable!

+## How to Use
+GPTemail is designed to be flexible, lightweight, and unobtrusive.
+Rather than deeply integrating with a particular email client, GPTemail just reads the text you select with your cursor.
+Here's how to use it:

+1. Navigate to your email website, and select the text you want to compose a response to.
+2. Click on the toolbar icon, or press ⌘ + Shift + E to open the GPTemail popup.
+3. If this is your first use, you'll have to enter your preferred name to sign your emails with (in the User field), and your OpenAI API key.
+4. The text you selected will show up in the "Selected Text" field.
+GPTemail already understands that it should write a reply (from you) to this selected text.
+If there's any special instructions ("Decline the request", "Use a professional tone", "Wish them happy holidays"), add those in the optional instructions field.
+5. Click "Generate Email", and the reply will appear in the "Results" field, and will also be copied to the clipboard.
+If you don't like the result, you can always try again (generated emails are non-deterministic), and change your instructions to get a result more in line with what you want.

 ## Future Updates

 * Right now, this extension only activates on Gmail pages (using the URL).
 However, the text selection mechanism works easily with any webpage,